Tosti Ham Kaas

 Grilled ham and cheese sandwiches are probably as popular in Holland as in any other country that has bread and cheese as a staple.
 Tostis (a tosti by itself is usually ham and cheese) or tosties are a standard go-to snack when a sandwich just will not do.
 They are on the menu in cafés, offered in any broodjeszaak or sandwich shop around town and tend to be a favorite in many households.
-There are about as many variations as there are people in the country: first comes the selection of the bread (wheat, white or anything in-between , then the type of cheese (young, mature, old, Leidse or foreign cheeses like Brie or Camembert), a selection of meat (ham, salami, roast beef....you name it), everybody in the family has a favorite combination.
+There are about as many variations as there are people in the country: first comes the selection of the bread (wheat, white or anything inbetween , then the type of cheese (young, mature, old, Leidse, or foreign cheeses like Brie or Camembert), a selection of meat (ham, salami, roast beef....you name it).
+Everybody in the family has a favorite combination.

-2 slices of bread
+2 slices bread

-4 slices of cheese
+2 slices cheese

-3 slices of ham
+2 slices ham

-Butter or mayonnaise*
+Butter

 *If you don't have, or want to use butter, slather the outside of the bread slices liberally with mayonnaise and fry the sandwich in the pan.
 Use real mayo, not salad dressing!